 If you're interested in learning more about Aphrodite, check out my new book Modern Witchcraft with the Greek Gods, which I co-wrote with Jason Mankey.
 It has stories about her mythology, cultural history, origins, and evolutions.
 I wrote several magical practices you can do with her, including a variation of the Self-Love Ritual with Aphrodite that you can do in the privacy of your home.
 There are also two passages from modern devotees of her.
 For more information, check out the book here.

 Astrea Taylor is an eclectic pagan witch with over two and a half decades of experience in the witching world.
-She’s the author of Air Magic and Intuitive Witchcraft.
-She has a bachelor’s degree in science from ...
+She's the author of Air Magic, Intuitive Witchcraft, Inspiring Creativity Through Magick, and co-author of Modern ...